reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 Then add to widget wizard attribute key 'priority' in the custom column field.
 So that system adds to the widget view information regarding priority to each feature.

-> **Note:** Component Health Check widget (table view) is the first widget which uses materialized view of PostgreSQL.
-So that it takes time to create it.
-That is why information about new launches in filter isn't added dynamicly.
-For that reason a user should update a widget manually by сlicking on update button.
-On the widget a user can see the time for the last update.
+> **Note:** Component Health Check widget (table view) is the first widget that uses a materialized view of PostgreSQL.
+It takes time to create it.
+So that is why information about new launches in the filter adds dynamically.
+For that reason, a user should update a widget manually by сlicking on the update button.
+On the widget, a user can see the time for the last update.